mtarikucar/php_practices/README.md

 # php_practices
-this repo include content of my university web programming lesson but may increase later if i tend to this topic
+this repo contain content of my university web programming lesson but may increase later if i tend to this topic